Areas of Specialization

 Dr. Pirlott's research employs an affordance management perspective to human cognition and behavior, which suggests that people think about and respond to those around them in ways intended to better manage the potential opportunities (e.g., for friendship or romance) and threats (e.g., to mating opportunities or sexual autonomy) these others afford.
 She developed a program of research applying this perspective to two substantive areas of research--intergroup relations, prejudice, and stereotyping, and human mating.

-Conscientious, hardworking and positive-minded students who have taken statistics and research methods that are interested in conducting research with Dr. Pirlott are invited to email her at firstname.lastname@example.org for more information.
+Conscientious, hardworking and positive-minded students who have taken or are currently enrolled in statistics and research methods that are interested in conducting research with Dr. Pirlott are invited to email her at firstname.lastname@example.org for more information.
 Research assistants are expected to commit to at least two semesters conducting research with Dr. Pirlott and will have the opportunity to present their research at a psychology research conference.

 - PSYCH 206: Social Psychology